magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_shapes_triangle.md

 ## Triangular Prism Magnet

 Consider a prism with triangular base that is magnetized orthogonal to the base.
 All surface normals of the sides of the prism are orthogonal to the magnetization vector.
-As a result the sides do not contribute to the magnetic field because their charge density disappears.
-Only top and bottom surfaces contribute.
+As a result, the sides do not contribute to the magnetic field because their charge density disappears.
+Only the top and bottom surfaces contribute.
 One must be very careful when defining those surfaces in such a way that the surface normals point outwards.

-Leaving out parts of the surface that do not contribute to the field is beneficial for the computation speed.
+Leaving out parts of the surface that do not contribute to the field is beneficial for computation speed.

 ```{code-cell} ipython3
 import magpylib as magpy